ibrahim-ayoub/The-DNS-to-Reinforce-the-PKIX/DNSSEC.md

 9. The recursive resolver:
     - Verify the example zone DNSKey RRSet by successfully decrypting the RRSet's RRSig using the example **PubKSK**.
     - The example zone A records by successfully decrypting the RRSet's RRSig using the example zone's **PubZSK**
-    - Verify the zone by comparing the hash values of example zone's **PubKSK** from the example zone with the previously obtained DS record for the example zone from the net zone
+    - Verify the zone by comparing the hash values of example zone's **PubKSK** from the example zone with the previously obtained DS record for the example zone from the fr zone

-10. The recursive resolver responds to the original client with the IP address of example.net
+10. The recursive resolver responds to the original client with the IP address of example.fr

 DNSSEC Signed ROOT by July 1, 2010 making DNSSEC usable